 The Odyssey can seat seven or eight, depending on whether the second row is equipped with individual bucket seats or a 60/40 split-folding bench.
 With all of the seats in place, there’s 172.6 cubic feet of passenger feet, while folding the two rear rows yields 148.5 cubic feet of cargo volume.

-Standard safety equipment on the 2016 Honda Odyssey includes anti-lock brakes, stability and traction controls, and front, front-side, and three-row side-curtain airbags.
-Optional features include forward-collision warning, lane-departure warning, and Honda’s LaneWatch™ system.
+Standard safety equipment on the 2017 Honda Odyssey includes anti-lock brakes, stability and traction controls, and front, front-side, and three-row side-curtain airbags.
+Optional features include Forward Collision Warning (FCW), Lane Departure Warning (LDW), and Honda’s LaneWatch™ system.

-*19 city/28 highway/22 combined mpg rating.
-Based on 2016 EPA mileage ratings.
+*19 city/27 highway/22 combined mpg rating.
+Based on 2017 EPA mileage ratings.
 Use for comparison purposes only.
 Your mileage will vary depending on how you drive and maintain your vehicle, driving conditions and other factors.

-**MSRP excluding tax, license, registration, $900.00 destination charge and options.
-Dealer prices may vary.
+**MSRP excluding tax, license, registration, $940.00 destination charge and options.
+Dealers set own prices.